Gabrial-8467/falcon/README.md

 ## 🛣 Roadmap

-Planned features:
+Planned improvements:

 * [ ] Arrays & maps
 * [ ] Module system (`import`)
 * [ ] Pattern matching
-* [ ] Async/await
+* [ ] Async/await engine
-* [ ] Bytecode compiler + VM
+* [ ] Bytecode compiler & VM
 * [ ] Formatter (`falcon fmt`)
-* [ ] LSP server (editor support)
+* [ ] LSP server for editor integration

+This prototype is intentionally small — the next milestones will expand the language’s capabilities.

 ---

 ## 🤝 Contributing

-Falcon is in early prototype stage — contributions are welcome!
-You can help with:
+Contributions are welcome!
+Areas you can help with:

-* Improving the lexer / parser
+* Improving the parser / AST
-* Adding more built-ins
+* Adding built-in functions
-* Designing the syntax
+* Designing syntax extensions
-* Writing documentation
+* Writing docs & examples
-* Building the VM or formatter
+* Building the VM or transpiler

+Feel free to open issues or PRs in the repo.

 ---

 ## 📜 License

-MIT License — free to use and modify.
+This project is licensed under the **Apache License 2.0**.
+See the `LICENSE` file for details.

 ---